Watsonosteus

 Watsonosteus is an extinct genus of coccosteid arthrodire placoderm from the Late Givetian stage of the Middle Devonian period.
 Fossils are found in the Orkney Islands, Scotland.
-It was a small placoderm with an total body length of 57 cm, with the largest individuals reaching lengths of 1 m.
+It was a small placoderm with a total body length of 57 cm, with the largest individuals reaching lengths of 1 m.
 It is one of the few arthrodires for which complete body fossils are known.

 Phylogeny

 Watsonosteus is a member of the family Coccosteidae, which belongs to the clade Coccosteomorphi, one of the two major clades within Eubrachythoraci.
 The cladogram below shows the phylogeny of Watsonosteus: